Wavefunction-based operator optimization for two-hadron systems in lattice QCD: Results

-Having hadronic correlation functions $R_{1,0}(\vec r, t)$ with least nearby state contamination, we should be able to identify each state in their spectra.
-Shown in Fig.~\ref{Fig-Eeff} are the effective energies $\Delta E^{\text{eff}}_{0,1}(t)$, derived from $R_{0,1}(t)$ in Eq.~(\ref{Eq-Rt}) obtained by further applying the optimized operators at the sink.
-Effective energies $\Delta E^{\text{eff}}_{0,1}(t)$ are found to exhibit stable plateau against a long period of $t$, which are consistent with $\varepsilon_{0,1}$ in Eqs.~(\ref{Eq-E0}) and (\ref{Eq-E1}) from the eigen equation.
+In both determinations for $\Delta E_{0,1}$, the centra value and statistical error are obtained by a fit for $t/a\in[15,32]$, while the systematic uncertainties are estimated by comparing results from different fit windows $t/a\in[20,32]$ and $t/a\in[15,25]$.
 These results demonstrate our optimized operators clearly disentangle the ground state and the first excited state, both lying around $2m_{\Omega_{ccc}} \simeq 9700$ MeV with the energy gap as narrow as $\sim 5$ MeV.
 Contrary to the naive expectation, $\Delta E_0^{\text{eff}}(t)$ in Fig.~\ref{Fig-Eeff} shows large statistical errors than $\Delta E_1^{\text{eff}}(t)$.
 Our interpretation is as follows.
 The ground state wavefunction is more localized than the first excited one.
 Hence, the number of space points contributing to the signal in Eq.~\eqref{Eq-sp-src} is effectively less for the ground state than for the first excited state.

 To further explore the ability of optimized operators $ O_{0,1}$, we apply them as sink operators in the cases of the wall source and the compact source, namely, we compute the following temporal correlation functions: